-Component Quality Elements From Adult Education for Work Report Sample State-Level Decision Points 2.
+Component Quality Elements From Adult Education for Work Sample State-Level Decision Points Report 2.
 Curriculum & Instruction Make extensive and appropriate use of technology for instruction.
 Is your technology capacity (hardware, instructional capacity, etc.) at the local level sufficient to include a strong technology component within your pathways model?
 Do you have crosswalks between your state- approved assessment tools and various college entrance exams to help guide curriculum development and instruction?
-3. Assessment & Credentialing Use assessment tools (including assessments of work and postsecondary readiness) to place students in appropriate programs, What assessment tools will you use to determine appropriate student placement into the appropriate level and help adult learners develop career pathway plans? help them develop career pathways plans and periodically assess their What assessment tools will you use to help students measure their progress? progress; Base advancement policy on assessments of skills and knowledge.
+3. Assessment & Credentialing Use assessment tools (including assessments of work and postsecondary readiness) to place students in appropriate programs, What assessment tools will you use to determine appropriate student placement into the appropriate level and help adult learners develop career pathway plans? help them develop career pathways plans and periodically assess their What assessment tools will you use to help students measure their progress?
+What assessment (including assessments of progress; Base advancement policy on assessments of skills and knowledge.
 What assessments (including assessments of work and postsecondary readiness) will you use to determine completion of certificate levels and career pathways?
 4. High Quality Teaching Require high standards and recognized teaching credentials for adult education teaching staff; and Provide on-going Who will develop and deliver specialized professional development for the curriculum, classroom management, and instructional strategies that instructors will need to teach the integrated models? professional development and classroom supports for adult education teachers.
 Will you develop a specialized job description for career pathways instructors?
 Will your career pathways model involve other classroom supports, such as new materials or classroom management procedures, at the local level?
 Do they have the funds to purchase these?
 How will you prepare all teachers to support adult learners with career pathway goals?

-Со emponent Quality Elements From Adult Education for Work Report Sample State-Level Decision Points 5.
-Support and Follow-Up Services to Encourage Access and Retention Make high quality counseling a priority; and Partner with providers in the community to provide case management services to students including comprehensive social and academic supports. help adult students develop career pathway plans and provide ongoing support?
+Co mponent Quality Elements From Adult Education for Work Report Sample State-Level Decision Points 5.
+Support and Follow-Up Services to Encourage Access and Retention Make high quality counseling a priority; and Partner with providers in the community to provide case management services to students including comprehensive social and academic supports.
+How can you develop a counseling component to help adult students develop career pathway plans and provide ongoing support?
+How will you market your pathways system to other agencies?
+To adult education practitioners?
+To adult students?
 6. Connections to the Business Community Focus instruction on the needs of industries and occupations in which there is a strong demand for labor; and Develop partnerships with employers.
 Once you have identified your high demand occupations, how can you involve the business community in the development of adult education career pathways in those occupations?
-7. Monitoring & Account- ability Systems Develop customer-friendly performance information; Track longitudinal data on learning gains and employment outcomes; and Use data to improve programs. measure the effectiveness of your career pathways effort?
+7. Monitoring & Account- ability Systems Develop customer-friendly performance information; Track longitudinal data on learning gains and employment outcomes; and Use data to improve programs.
+What criteria and processes will you use to measure the effectiveness of your career pathways effort?
+How can you track longitudinal data on learning gains and employment outcomes?